AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 created not by him but by ourselves; is therefore, properly speaking, a negation, and as such cannot be eternal.
-These are, in the main, Greek thoughts, their chief source is the *Gorgias* of Plato; but his final appeal is always to Scripture.\"
+These are, in the main, Greek thoughts, their chief source is the *Gorgias* of Plato; but his final appeal is always to Scripture."

-Huet quotes Leontius as saying that Origen argued from the fact that *aionios* means finite duration, the limited duration of future punishment.
+**Huet** quotes **Leontius** as saying that Origen argued from the fact that *aionios* means finite duration, the limited duration of future punishment.
 Origen\'s argument for the termmability of punishment was based on the meaning of this word *aionios*.[^241] Surely he, a Platonist in his knowledge of Greek, should know its